The Continuing Story of the Rabbit, Leaving Kea & the Wall Street Journal Interview

 have an extra day on one of the islands and a day less on another?
 Wherever you are is going to be a whole lot nicer than being at work or sitting at home watching TV.

 They used my name but they neglected to give the url of my website.
 Thatís OK I guess but these things should be reciprocal donít you think?
 I help someone write a story and they say thanks by mentioning I have the worldís most amazing travel website.
 Then again one could interpret my answers as using the strikes and demonstrations in order to drive business to the travel agencies which of course I am doing.
 But that is my job.
-To make sure people have a good time in Greece
+To make sure people have a good time

 no matter what is happening here.
 So far I have been pretty successful.
 This summer could have been a total bust and it wasnít.
 The people who braved the reports of strikes and demonstrations came and had a good time.
 The few people who canceled their summer trips because they saw a demonstration on TV and stayed home and watched CNN waiting to see the news report that would justify their decision, ended up rebooking for September after strikes and demonstrations turned out to be less than advertised.
 They were